 Lolium perenne is an introduced species of perennial ryegrass from the colonial days.
 Today it is over-abundant in Victoria because the dairy industry has encouraged farmers to grow it; to supposedly increase milk production.
 This is a sad reality because in the process many farmers have neglected the abundant diversity of native grasses and other grassland species...
 On many farms they simply don't exist anymore.

 The Jena Experiment is one of the longest-running biodiversity experiments in Europe.
 They have been studying biodiversity effects in experimental grassland communities since 2002, that is 15 years.
 It shows how the loss of species destroys ecosystems.
-The experiment found that more plant species equals more soil carbon.
+The experiment found that more plant species results in more soil carbon via the nutrient cycling between soil microbes and plants.
 One particular experiment found plant diversity is even more important to grow a large biomass than fertiliser, learn more here.

 The experiment also found soil carbon declined over time in monocultures.
 When soil carbon declines, soil fertility and the ability of the land to produce an economic return diminishes.
 In a 2013 TEDTalk Allen Savory said that we are turning the world's grasslands into a desert, accelerating climate change and causing traditional grazing societies to descend into social chaos.
 This is already in progress on many Australian farms.
 Science show that farmers are not more successful than nature.